microsoft/vscode-docs/docs/python/debugging.md

 ### Unable to capture user input while debugging

-Capturing user input while debugging is possible only when using the `"console": "externalTerminal"` configuration.
-The integrated terminal does not support capturing user input.
+To capture user input while debugging, select the `Python: Terminal (external)` configuration from the drop-down list on the Debug View.
+Alternately, set `"console": "externalTerminal"` in your chosen configuration in `launch.json`.
+The integrated terminal does not presently support capturing user input.

 ## Next steps

 - [Python environments](/docs/python/environments.md) - Control which Python interpreter is used for editing and debugging.
 - [Unit testing](/docs/python/unit-testing.md) - Configure unit test environments and discover, run, and debug tests.
 - [Settings reference](/docs/python/settings-reference.md) - Explore the full range of Python-related settings in VS Code.
 - [General debugging](/docs/editor/debugging.md) - Learn about the debugging features of VS Code.